Our long term plans work on a two-year cycle and the topics we teach are broken down for each class. A copy of our long term plans can be found below:

 The key objectives that we study in each year group can be found by clicking the following links.
 These are taken directly from the National Curriculum 2014.

 We use the Read Write Inc phonics scheme to support our children in their development of reading and writing.
 Children work in small groups for a session every day and practice sounds, reading and writing with an adult.
 We assess the children regularly and change their groups as necessary.
 Parents are invited into school from time to time to watch phonics sessions and work alongside their children.
 When children move beyond the phonics scheme we continue to develop literacy skills through guided writing and reading sessions and independent activities.
+As they move through the school, pupils engage with Accelerated Reader which supports their reading fluency and comprehension.

 We encourage parents to read and share books frequently with their children and children are welcome to change their school reading books as often as they wish.